Control Variables in Statistical Studies

 Example

 In research, to see if adding a different mineral to soil stimulates houseplant growth, set control variables must detail how much sunlight, water, and air each plant should receive.
-As these factors are recognized as growth causatives (i.e. positive and negative confounders), quantitive nominal amounts may be required.
+As these factors are recognised as growth causatives (i.e. positive and negative confounders), quantitive nominal amounts may be required.

 To do so, the scientists may read past papers, search through data about chronic conditions and rainfall, and examine similar nearby plants in the wild.
 Afterwards, they may agree that the plants should all receive 8.0 hours of daily light and 500 ml of daily water in a closed, single-fan-circulated shed.
 As a result, they may reach a consensus on their chosen brand of compost, pot diameter and volume, and the species and variety of plant seed.